saidhanushv/flights-availability-notifier/README.md

-# Flight Price Monitoring Program
+# Flight Price Monitoring Program✈️

 This program helps you monitor flight prices from a predefined list of destinations and notifies you when the price drops below a certain threshold.
 It uses the Tequila API from Kiwi.com to check for available flights and the Twilio API for sending notifications.